LYANGEND/Leaderboad/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name

-> Description the project.
+# Leaderboard List Application with API

+> This application lists the names of people and their recent scores, it also allows users to add their respective names and scores to be displayed on the leaderboard.

 ## Built With

+- Webpack
-- Major languages
+- Javascript
-- Frameworks
+- HTML,CSS
-- Technologies used
+-

 ## Live Demo (if available)